October 9, 2024

 “In the past it could have been more than $6,000 and at times it was as much as $10,000 for them,” said McSweeney.
 “Some of those customers said they didn’t want to spend that kind of money.
 We went back to them as a priority now that the work is free, and we have had great success with them.”

 At least 20 new replacements have come from those who declined previously.
-One of them was Paul Burson of Alban Street on Dorchester’s Ashmont Hill.
+One of them was David Burson of Alban Street on Dorchester’s Ashmont Hill.
 When he and his wife moved into their home in 1986, it needed a lot of work and updates, one of them being lead service lines.
 But at the time, there were more important things to accomplish, so lead water lines took a backseat.

-“We knew the option of replacement was out there, but it wasn’t subsidized, and we thought we’d hold out and see what happened down the line,” said Burson, who noted that he and his wife raised four kids in the home over 38 years.
+“We knew the option of replacement was out there, but it wasn’t subsidized, and we thought we’d hold out and see what happened down the line,” said Burson, who noted that he and his wife raised two kids in the home over 38 years.
 “We had lead lines the whole time…They survived the perils of living with lead water service…We knew it was lead and took all the precautions with flushing the lines and utilizing filters, but we preferred, obviously, not to have lead service coming into the home.”

 Burson said they heard about the free aspect through an advertisement in a local newspaper and decided to act.
 As it turned out, BWSC was able to take on their complicated project, which required a trench through the front yard, but overall, it only lasted a few days and wasn’t overly disruptive.